Ralph Hopton, 1st Baron Hopton: 1615 to 1642

-When Parliament adjourned in June, he enlisted in Sir Charles Rich's Regiment of Foot, serving in the Palatinate campaign against the Catholic League.
+After Parliament adjourned in June, he went back to Europe and took part in the Palatinate campaign.
 It appears likely he was among the English garrison of Frankenthal, which was ordered by James to surrender in March 1623.

-Back in England, he married Elizabeth Capell, five years his senior, and widow of Justinian Lewin, a Privy Councillor; while childless, their marriage was apparently happy.
-Invited to stand as MP for Somerset in 1624, he declined, instead joining an English force recruited by Mansfeld to relieve Breda, then besieged by the Spanish.
-They arrived in the Dutch Republic in February 1625, reportedly in an 'appalling state;' the expedition collapsed, Breda surrendered, and Hopton returned home in July.
+During a brief stay in England, he married Elizabeth Capell, who was five years his senior, and widow of Justinian Lewin, a Privy Councillor.
+He declined to stand as MP for Somerset in 1624, instead joining an expedition to relieve Breda, then besieged by the Spanish.
+Lack of money meant the expedition arrived in the Dutch Republic in an 'appalling state', Breda surrendered shortly thereafter, and Hopton returned home in July 1625.